Fundraising leadership for growing nonprofits

 Some fundraising roles still require significant training, direction, and day-to-day management.

-Experienced support helps faster
+Senior support helps work move faster

-Fundraising needs attention
+Fundraising needs consistent attention

 The work matters, but it can be hard to give it the focus and follow-through it needs.